 In order to be more effective, all decoupling capacitors must be connected directly to a low impedance ground plane.
 It is advisable to connect these capacitors using short traces or vias to minimize the series inductance.

 How do you place a decoupling capacitor?

 The placement of the decoupling capacitor is crucial because it reduces the impedance of power supply rails.
 Ideally, it should maximize the capacitance and minimize the resistance and inductance.
-Components like ICs depend on their input voltage for being as steady as possible while operating.
+Components like ICs depend on their input voltage to be as steady as possible while operating.

-- A decoupling capacitor should be placed as close as possible to an IC because it protects these sensitive chips by filtering out any excessive noise.
+- It should be placed as close as possible to an IC because it protects these sensitive chips by filtering out any excessive noise.
 The farther away they are, the less effective they will be.

 In the figure on the left (as shown above), the connection to both the power pin and the ground is made as short as possible.
 It is the most effective arrangement.
 In the figure on the right (as shown above), the PCB trace may cause interference issues by forming a loop.
 This arrangement is less effective because of the excess inductance and resistance of the PCB trace.